The-AI-Alliance/enterprise-MCP/docs/contributing.markdown

 * [Dean Wampler](https://github.com/orgs/The-AI-Alliance/people/deanwampler){:target="_blank"}
 * [Adam Pingel](https://github.com/orgs/The-AI-Alliance/people/adampingel){:target="_blank"}

-# How to Contribute to this Project
+# How to Contribute to this Documentation

+We welcome your contributions to help enterprises use MCP effectively.
+The documentation is organized into sections, like security, developer APIs, etc., with chapters on specific topics.

+Suggestions for topics _you wish were covered_, like your pain points, are also welcome!

+Ways to suggest ideas:
+* Post a [discussion topic](https://github.com/The-AI-Alliance/enterprise-MCP/discussions){:target="discussions"}
+* Post an [issue](https://github.com/The-AI-Alliance/enterprise-MCP/issues){:target="issues"}
+* Send us [email](mailto:contact@thealliance.ai).
+This is a general email address, so be sure to mention this particular project.

+Ready to offer new content or suggest improvements to existing content?
+* Post a [pull request](https://github.com/The-AI-Alliance/enterprise-MCP/pulls){:target="prs"} with new content!
+	* For corrections to existing pages, note that every page has an _Edit this page on GitHub_ link, which goes straight to the page's source.
+Make your edits there and submit a PR!
+This is the best way to help us fix typos and make other small improvements.

-We welcome your contributions!
-Visit the Alliance [`community` repo](https://github.com/The-AI-Alliance/community/){:target="community"}, specifically the [`CONTRIBUTING` page](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md){:target="community"} for general information about contributing.
+For general information about contributing to AI Alliance projects, visit [this `community` repo](https://github.com/The-AI-Alliance/community/){:target="community"}, specifically the [`CONTRIBUTING` page](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md){:target="community"} for general information about contributing.

-Visit the project's [GitHub repo](https://github.com/The-AI-Alliance/enterprise-MCP/){:target="repo"} and the [open issues](https://github.com/The-AI-Alliance/enterprise-MCP/issues){:target="issues"} to find areas where help is needed.
-We welcome [pull requests](https://github.com/The-AI-Alliance/enterprise-MCP/pulls){:target="prs"} and suggestions as [new issues](https://github.com/The-AI-Alliance/enterprise-MCP/issues){:target="issues"}.

-Finally, you can provide feedback using [email](mailto:contact@thealliance.ai).
-Be sure to mention this particular project.

 See also the full list of projects [here](https://the-ai-alliance.github.io/){:target="aia-github"} to find other projects that might interest you.